Yoctol/bottender/docs/migrating-v1.md

 });
 ```

-### v1.x
+### v1

-In v1.x, we move the session store settings and channel settings into `bottender.config.js`.

-Also, the channel section of the config file is ready to support multiple chat channels.
-For each channel, you can see an extra `enable` parameter.
-It is handy when you want to deploy the bot on specific chat channels first.
+In Bottender v1, the better `bottender.config.js` file includes the session store settings and the channel settings.
+The config file supports multiple chat channels out of the box.
+For each channel, you can enable and disable the channel by modifying the `enable` field:

 ```js
 // bottender.config.js